Bar D Wranglers

 The Bar D Wranglers are a stage performance quartet presenting a blend of Western music, cowboy poetry, and rollicking Western humor.
 They are based at their chuckwagon-style restaurant near Durango, Colorado, and perform there and at mostly regional venues.
 They have performed internationally in Japan.

 History

 The group formed in 1969 in conjunction with the Bar D Chuckwagon, their outdoor restaurant near Durango.
 The founder was Cy Scarborough who served as the general manager until his death in 2020.
 Other founders were Jim Blanton and Buck Teeter.
 The restaurant has been open every summer evening since then.
 The Wranglers have entertained over 2.5 million people there and on countless stages around the U.S. The band members have changed over the years, with many performers spending decades with the group.
 One of the current members, Gary Cook, has been with the group since 1989.
 He has twice been named the national flatpicking champion guitar player.

+As of 2023, the current lineup consists of Gary Cook, Matt Palmer, David Bradley, Joel Racheff, and Danny Rogers.